Kasubi Tombs, Kampala – Uganda

 Getting to Kasubi Tombs?

-The Kasubi Tombs site is located on Kasubi Hill on Masiro road, about five kilometers from Kampala city center.
+The Kasubi Tombs site is located on Kasubi Hill on Masiro Road, about five kilometers from Kampala city center.
 When coming from Kampala city center, pass Makerere University and drive down to Nakulabye.

 At the Nakulabye roundabout, go right onto Hoima Road, drive 1 kilometer, and turn left to go up Kasubi Hill.